 |Snorkeling Equipment Rental Service||(284) 495-0271||Jost Van Dyke||Jost Van Dyke|

-For more information concerning snorkeling, including suggestions and helpful tips for both "old pros" and beginners, read our comprehensive discussion of snorkeling in the Caribbean.
+For more information concerning snorkeling, including suggestions and helpful tips for both "old pros" and beginners, read our exhaustive Caribbean snorkeling article.

 Any one of these islands will provide some of the best snorkeling you could hope to encounter if you just know where to look.
 Whether you hire a guide to show you the best of the best, or you chance it and head out on your own, snorkel in hand, you really can not go wrong snorkeling in the British Virgin Islands.